babbleberry/rpi4-osdev/part10-multicore/README.md

 Setting up the main timer
 -------------------------
-There is one other important piece of setup that we'll need to take care of ourselves now - setting up the main timer.
+There is one other important piece of setup that we'll need to take care of ourselves now - establishing the main timer.
 We add the following `#define` block to the top of _boot.S_:

 ```c
 #define LOCAL_CONTROL   0xff800000